nbroeking/Haskell/presentation/Chapter2/BasicTypes.md

 ```

 This is pretty straight forward to read if you know what you are looking at.
 First is the keyword
 `data`.
-This tells the compiler that we are going to create a new type.
+This tells the compiler that we are going to create a new data type.
 Next, `TwoBools`, is the name
 we are going to give to that type.
 The next part is a little confusing, `Two` is the name of the constructor
 we give to the object, and the next types `Bool Bool` are the types of the fields associated with this
 constructor.
 Notice that the fields do not have names.
 That is because we can reference them using